yisibell/nuxt-proxy-request/README.md

 That's it!
 You can now use **nuxt-proxy-request** in your Nuxt app ✨

+## Notes :warning:

+1. Do not use `runtimeConfig.proxy` for configuration when the value of a certain configuration item is a function type, as the function type value in the `runtimeConfig` object will be ignored.

 ## Options

 | Key | Type | Default value | Description |